 You’ll get all 3 weights, OTF, TTF, and web fonts with your download.

 If you know you want bold letters but aren’t sure exactly what yet, Blockers might be the one for you!
 You’ll get a family of 5 different styles of handmade block style fonts.
 Regular is your basic, big and bold, easy-to-read, straight lines, all-caps block font.
 Rough takes the Regular version and beats it up a little bit.
 Inky is the Regular version but with smooth, softer lines as if it were drawn with an old ink pen.
 Edge is like Inky but with a somewhat scalloped edge.
 And Stamp is like a combination of Rough and Edge.
 These are all great for when you have vintage branding in mind, like vintage posters, signs, liquor bottle labels, and automotive designs.

 Garavito is a modern, minimalist, sans serif block letter font.
 This one really stands out in the sea of blocky block letters due to its rounded appearance and unexpected curvatures.
 It’s a great choice for everything from package designs to website headers to social media graphics.

 This download includes open-type, true type fonts, and web fonts.

-This modern sans serif-based font comes in two styles — Clean and Rust.
+This bold block font comes in two styles — Clean and Rust.
 Whether you’re looking for an industrial futuristic vibe or a refined vintage aesthetic, this font is versatile enough to handle it.
 It looks equally good on a sci-fi movie poster as it does on an art poster.

 The download comes with all uppercase letters, numbers, punctuation, and multilingual letters.